 St. Ambrose University had all 19 of its eligible programs earn NAIA Scholar Team status.
 In fact, 21 athletic programs were recognized for achieving cumulative grade point averages above 3.0.
 The SAU football team at 3.22 and the SAU competitive Cheer and Dance team at 3.42 had the highest GPAs in their respective sports in the entire country.

 We had 65 student-athletes earn NAIA Scholar-Athlete recognition.
 These individuals earned at least a 3.5 cumulative GPA or higher.
 Only juniors and seniors are considered for this prestigious honor.

-At the conference level, 149 varsity student-athletes (sophomores, juniors or seniors with cumulative GPAs of 3.0 or higher) earned academic all-conference honors.
-SAU led the Midwest Collegiate Conference in academic all-conference selections.
-We also had one Capital One Academic All-American First Team selections, seven Capital One Academic All-American Second Team selections and 17 Capital One Academic All-District selections.
+At the conference level, 132 varsity student-athletes (sophomores, juniors or seniors with cumulative GPAs of 3.0 or higher) earned academic all-conference honors.
+We also had three CoSIDA Academic All-America First Team selections and two CoSIDA Academic All-America Second Team selections.

 The outstanding academic success of our student-athletes is directly attributed to the priority academics is given by our coaching staff and athletic administration, close monitoring of their student-athletes' academic progress throughout the year, and their ability to successfully recruit high-quality student-athletes to our programs.

 - 21 programs had minimum 3.0 cumulative team GPAs

 - 5 CoSIDA Academic All-Americans (3 first team, 2 second team)